 string | null |

-Pins the Python version used for bundled and auto-download runtime strategies.
+Pins Python for the bundled and auto-download runtime strategies.
+Ignored otherwise.

 | Key | Type | Default | Description |